ibm-cloud-docs/app-configuration/ac-release-notes.md

 Stay up to date with the new features that are available for {{site.data.keyword.appconfig_short}} service.
 {: shortdesc}

+## April 2024
+{: #April-2024}
+- Support for IBM ServiceNow integration.

+   Manage feature flags enablement by adding additional workflow with IBM ServiceNow&reg; integration.
+For more information, see [Workflow Integration](/docs/app-configuration?topic=app-configuration-ac-manage-workflow).

 ## March 2024
 {: #Mar-2024}